raphaelbadia/eslint-plugin-immutable/README.md

 let x = 5; // <- Unexpected let or var, use const.
 ```

-What about for loops?
-For loops can be replaced with the Array methods like map, filter, and so forth.
+What about `for` loops?
+Loops can be replaced with the Array methods like `map`, `filter`, and so on.
 If you find the built-in JS Array methods lacking, use [lodash](https://github.com/lodash/lodash).

 ```JavaScript
 const SearchResults =